GaloyMoney/blink/docs/DEVELOPMENT_ENVIRONMENT.md

 `docker` within the distro and not interacting with the host).

 Regardless of platform, you may need to configure credentials in `~/.local/share`.

-#### Rancher Desktop

-Since [Rancher Desktop](https://rancherdesktop.io/) provides the ability to use [moby](https://github.com/moby/moby), you can use it to run and develop the System Initiative software.
-However, it is untested, and you may need to further configuration depending on your platform.

 ### (Optional) Direnv